🍬 HOLIDAY RECIPE There's no better way to celebrate the holidays than with this festive, super-moist peppermint chocolate cake.

 In the peppermint frosting, just leave the Instant Clearjel out (I don’t recommend adding pudding mix to the frosting as it will affect the texture).
 If needed, add more powdered sugar to get a thicker frosting.
 If you have success with one of these substitutes, let me know!

 Yes, you can substitute 3 Tablespoons packed brown sugar (43 grams) in place of the 3 Tablespoons dark corn syrup in a 1x batch.
+I use corn syrup for a slightly better rise and texture, but it will still be delicious with this substitute.

 I hope you enjoy this cake as much as I enjoyed creating it!
 I can't wait to hear what you think of it!